remche/terraform-openstack-rke2/README.md

 If you need a template step for your manifests, you can use `manifests_gzb64` (see [cinder-csi-plugin example](./examples/cinder-csi-plugin)).

+### Downscale

+You need to manually drain and remove node before downscaling a pool nodes.

 ### Usage with [Terraform Kubernetes Provider](https://www.terraform.io/docs/providers/kubernetes/index.html) and [Helm Provider](https://www.terraform.io/docs/providers/helm/index.html)

 You can tell the module to output kubernetes config by setting `output_kubernetes_config = true`.